kiekerjan/eversolar-monitor/Software_installation.md

 #Serial ports have a tencency to hang the RPI inless you update it
 sudo apt-get install ca-certificates

+# If you're using MQTT
+sudo apt install mosquitto-clients

 # Removed 2021: sudo rpi-update as the software directly advises against use
 # reboot